kasraavand/digits-detection-with-OpencvPython/README.md

-#Simple digit ditection in python, using OpenCV
+#Simple digit detection in python, using OpenCV

 ###sample raw image